ai-forever/fusion_brain_aij2021/readme_en.md

 Data for prediction related to this subtask shall include:

 * The ```images``` folder.
 It is a set of images, to which the answers refer.
 It contains files in the following format: ```0.jpg, 1.jpg ...```.
 * The ```questions.json``` file.
-It is a dictionary in the following format: ```{ "0": {"image_id": "1.jpg", "question": "Where is he looking?"} , ... }```.
-Keys shall be represented by sample indices, while values shall be represented by a dictionary with "image_id" (value: name of a file from the images folder) and "question" (value: text of a question for the respective image) fields.
+It is a dictionary in the following format: ```{ "0": {"file_name": "1.jpg", "question": "Where is he looking?"} , ... }```.
+Keys shall be represented by sample indices, while values shall be represented by a dictionary with "file_name" (value: name of a file from the images folder) and "question" (value: text of a question for the respective image) fields.
 Questions may be asked in English or in Russian.

 The participant’s model should make predictions for all questions and generate the ```prediction_VQA.json``` file.
 It is a dictionary in the following format: ```{ "0": "down" , ... }```.
 Keys shall be represented by sample indices, while values shall be represented by answers to the respective questions predicted by the model.